Dark Mode Light Mode

 Living in Beijing, China can be a bit more expensive, but there are many job opportunities, and the quality of life is super good.
 It’s incredibly safe, like all cities in China.

-The thing about living in Beijing is that you will experience real China.
+Living in Beijing means experiencing the real China.
 Unlike Shanghai, which is much more international, Beijing is more classic Chinese.

 Read my full article about living in a classic Chinese Hutong.